KCL-BMEIS/OOP/week5A.md

   symbol problem when linking

---
+---

-.explain-bottom[
+# Exercises

-Exercise: convert the `Image` class to a template class, and modify the rest of the code to make use of it
+- Convert the `Image` class to a template class, where the template parameter determines the type to use for the image intensities.
+Modify the rest of the code to make use of it

-]
+- Convert the `Dataset` class to a template class, where the template parameter determines the type to use for the image intensities.
+Modify the rest of the code to make use of it

 ---